Rerouter

 id id (string) The id of a new route to assign; the id must be the id of a previously loaded route

-probability float The the probability with which a vehicle will use the given edge as destination; (default 1).
+probability float The probability with which a vehicle will use the given edge as destination; (default 1).
 The probabilities are automatically normalized for all entries

 Repeated public transport routes#